Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 We start providing a simple property for $L$ and $R$.

 \begin{lemma} The edges of $L$ are pairwise interior-disjoint and can be computed in $O(n)$ time.
 The same holds for $R$. \end{lemma} \begin{proof} Consider the forward prolongation $qt\in L$ of the oriented edge $p\rightarrow q$ of $T_\ell$.
 The shortest path from $B_\ell$ to any point on $qt$ consists of the shortest path from $B_\ell$ to $q$ followed by a portion of $qt$.
+(See for example~\cite[Lemma~2.1]{GuibasHLST87} for the structure of shortest paths in a polygon without holes.)
 It follows that the edges of $L$ are contained in shortest paths from $B_\ell$ and thus they are pairwise disjoint.
 (They cannot overlap because of our assumption on general position.)

 Guibas et al. \cite{GuibasHLST87} show how to compute in $O(n)$ time the shortest path tree $T_\ell$ from $B_\ell$ and the forward extensions $L$.
-This is the extended algorithm discussed after their Theorem 2.1, where they decompose the polygon into regions such that the shortest path to any point in the region goes through the same vertices of the polygon. \end{proof}
+This is the \emph{extended algorithm} discussed after their Theorem 2.1, where they decompose the polygon into regions such that the shortest path to any point in the region goes through the same sequence of vertices of the polygon. \end{proof}